 I was messing around one hot afternoon, craving something cold but not the usual iced coffee.
 I had fresh OJ in the fridge, cold brew on the counter, and figured, emmm.. why not?
+The result was this incredible orange juice coffee.

 I poured them over ice, gave it a swirl, and OOF.
 Bright, punchy, smooth… it was like my morning coffee went on vacation.
 Now I can’t stop.